johngage/tlpf-1/content/post/my-first/index.md

 # How the **Tegla Loroupe Peace Foundation** website is structured

+## Note: Netlify has now EOL'd the CMS system, that allowed easy editing.
+There is a new system, DeCap CMS, I'm trying

 Editing is in the cloud, supported by our web publishing partner, **Netlify**.
 That's why our current web address is [https://teglaloroupepeacefoundation.netlify.app](https://teglaloroupepeacefoundation.netlify.app/)/